 “It was a miracle that the door held,” Privorozki told The Times.
 “I cannot imagine what would have happened if it had not.”

 Synagogues and Jewish centers across the globe need our protection now more than ever.
 These increasingly common attacks have spurred The Fellowship to act.
-Learn how you can help us in our current efforts to secure the world’s synagogues.Tags: Anti-Semitism Germany Halle security Terrorism
+Learn how you can help us in our current efforts to increase the world’s synagogue security.Tags: Anti-Semitism Germany Halle security Terrorism